mirtiza09/lifeos/RENDER-DEPLOYMENT.md

 ### Application Not Starting

-If the application container exits with code 0:
+If the application container exits:

 1. Check Render logs for errors
-2. Verify that the `start` script in package.json is correct
+2. Ensure that the healthcheck is passing
-3. Make sure the `CMD` in Dockerfile is pointing to the right command
+3. Verify that all environment variables are correctly set

 ### Other Issues

 1. Check if your server is binding to the correct port (5000) and host (0.0.0.0)
 2. Ensure all required environment variables are set
 3. Verify that the frontend build is being served correctly
+4. If issues persist, try rebuilding the service in Render